 “Why?” he said, whispering now.

 Nobody wanted to admit it, but we had also finally lost Amy.
 She was not a bad person, but the questions were endless!
 How do I use my GPS?
-Where is there water?
+Where is there, water?
 What are you eating?
-It was as if I had a child in the back seat on my road trip.
-I knew though, that I was not being nice, and everyone else probably felt the same.
+It was like I had a child in the back seat on my road trip.
+I knew I was not being nice, and everyone else probably felt the same.
 We were supposed to help our fellow man/woman, not hide amidst the bushes, cringing each time they came near.

 “Freak!
 Days in the desert, and you want cow food!”
 I hissed at him with a grin.